virgilvox/bitrealm/Bitrealm_PRD_v2.md

 ---

-**Mythweaver** is now fully specced—ready for Cursor, Claude, or your favourite code genie to scaffold the repo and start shipping.
+**Bitrealm** is now fully specced—ready for Cursor, Claude, or your favourite code genie to scaffold the repo and start shipping.
 Happy world-building!